Translation of my Masterthesis in Gerontology (M.Sc.) at the University of Erlangen, 2011

 The so-called three strands of knowledge are the steps of injunction, apprehension and confirmation familiar to all established sciences (Wilber, 2001a, 90), which are valid for science in all four quadrants.
 The scientific process of knowledge always begins with an instruction, a prescription, the injunction, as to how the data collection is to proceed.
 Types and forms of experimentation diverge: For the comparison of meditation experiences, there must be agreement on the procedure regarding meditation practice, framework conditions and others.
 For testing the effectiveness of medicines or other substances, standardised test series must be carried out.
 For the observation of culturally specific behaviours of people with dementia, field research must be conducted according to defined procedures.
 And for the comparison of health care systems, certain data must be collected in defined contexts after prior planning.
 Each zone has its own methodological specifications that determine the type and implementation of injunction, data processing and verification.

-Apprehension takes place through data collection in the experiment, which can also consist of self-observation in the upper left quadrant in accordance with the injection.
+Perception takes place through data collection in the experiment, which can also consist of self-observation in the upper left quadrant in accordance with the injunction.
 These data can be of different natures according to the overarching methodology (zone).
 "All good science - narrow or broad - is to some extent anchored in data or experienced evidence."
 (Wilber, 2001a, 90).
 The rules of the epistemological path, whose injunction is determinative of the data, also apply to the processing of the data obtained (Wilber, 2001a).